The 317th MXG is LEAD'ing from the front!

-Col. Steven Wick, 317th Airlift Wing vice commander, left, shakes hands with Staff Sgt.
-Seth Crawford, 317th Maintenance Group Lethal Expeditionary Airman Development graduate, following the first LEAD graduation at Dyess Air Force Base, Texas, Dec.
-16, 2022.
+The 317th Maintenance Group recently held a ceremony to celebrate the graduation of their first Lethal Expeditionary Airman Development (LEAD)-Mechanical "Mech" class.
+This course, the first of its kind, has been in the works ever since the concepts of Agile Combat Employment and Multi-Capable Airmen were first introduced, and may serve as the benchmark for all of Air Mobility Command.

+In order to "Win the Fight!" against a near-peer adversary, U.S. forces need to be lean and agile.
+That's where MCA and LEAD come in.
+LEAD supplements MCA doctrine but is not MCA.
 LEAD is a rigorous, locally developed course designed to create a more specialized, ready force that is better trained and equipped to support ACE objectives.
 LEAD provides added logistics capabilities in support of forward operations and does so with a significantly reduced footprint.

-(U.S. Air Force photo by Senior Airman Colin Hollowell)
+"LEAD is not doing more with less,” said Col. Jeffrey Darden, 317th MXG commander.
+“LEAD is breadth and depth of maintenance.
+It's a mindset of critical thinking rooted in an understanding of strategic and operational concepts employed tactically, it is about mission accomplishment and survivability."
+LEAD is how the 317th MXG plans to support combat operations in contested, degraded, and operationally limited environments.

+After weeks of teaching new technical skills and a curriculum traditionally taught at weapons school, the course culminated in a tabletop capstone exercise centered around ACE.
+The graduates had to leverage key concepts instructed throughout the course to develop a generation and sustainment plan at a Forward Operating Location and then defend their plan to Col. Darden and other senior maintenance leaders.

 |Date Taken: